Author: Najla Ksouri

 As the installation of RSAT can be somehow complex due to multiple tools, dependencies, and configuration steps, we highly recommend using its Docker image.

-Please note that this repository contains a deprecated Docker image for Regulatory sequence analysis tools RSAT.
+Please be aware that this repository hosts a deprecated Docker image for Regulatory sequence analysis tools (RSAT).

 If you haven’t set up a Docker engine on your machine yet, please refer to the instructions provided by the Docker community for a simplified installation procedure.